OCamlPro/memthol/rsc/docs/mini_tutorial/src/basics.md

 So, `weak.ml` only catches one of the three allocations: **catch-all** appears and indicates it matches the remaining two.

+> It is also possible to write filter criteria over allocations' callstacks.
+This is discussed in
+> the [Callstack Filters Section][callstack].

 ## Filter Generation